grisuno/algebra-de-grok/README.md

 ## Abstract

-We demonstrate that binary parity functions over up to **64 input bits** can be learned with **perfect generalization** in minutes rather than hours by combining:
+We demonstrate that binary parity **over up to 64 bits** can be solved with perfect generalization in minutes by first inducing grokking at small scale (10 bits) and then transferring the discovered algorithm via structured weight padding.

+Once the parity rule is grokked in Stage 1, it generalizes immediately to larger inputs (24–64 bits) without further training, achieving 100% test accuracy at step 1.

+This shows that grokking is a one-time discovery of a compact algorithmic representation, which can be preserved and re-embedded under dimensional scaling.

 1. An **adaptive curriculum** over input dimensionality.
 2. **Algorithm-preserving weight transfer** via structured padding.